ZeroIntensity/hoist/docs/index.md

 ## Why should I use Hoist?

-Hoist is very high level and focuses on developer experience and simplicity.
+Hoist is high level and focuses on developer experience and simplicity.
 It does all the heavy lifting, so you don't have to.

-In Hoist, you don't have to worry about your server failing or giving some arbitrary response.
+In Hoist, you don't have to worry about your server crashing or giving some arbitrary response.

 ## Why shouldn't I use Hoist?